-They said that the partnership to onboard 300 vulnerables was to ensure that no resident is left behind in having access to good, affordable and effective healthcare services within the state.
+They said that the partnership to onboard 300 vulnerable in the state were to ensure that no resident is left behind in having access to good, affordable, and effective healthcare services within the state.

 During the partnership agreement held at LASHMA’s office, Ikeja, the General Manager of the agency, Dr. Emmanuella Zamba, while receiving the Managing Director of the organization, Dr. Kayode Ayodeji, explained that Lagos State Government was passionate about the plight of residents particularly those that could not pay for their medical bill promptly.